Thread Vs Matter: What’s the Difference (Easy To Understand)

 - Low Power: Thread doesn’t use much electricity, so it’s great for small smart home devices that run on batteries

 - Thread Hardware: To use Thread a smart home device must have Thread hardware.
+Thread is not software, so devices can’t be upgraded to use Thread.

 - Thread Border Router: Hardware is required to connect Thread network devices with WiFi, giving access to the internet.
-Many smart home assistants have a Thread Border Router built-in, for example, Apple HomePod, Google Nest Hub and some Amazon Echo devices
+Som smart home assistants have a Thread Border Router built-in, for example, Apple HomePod, Google Nest Hub and some Amazon Echo devices

 Matter is the Language